Hannah-GOng/biostat823-covid19-analysis-project/README.md

    - Visualize the distribution of vaccinations using `plotly`
    - Visualize the estimated new cases using `plotly`
    - Visualize the classification accuracy and results of different models using `plotly`
-   - Interpret the best model for each dataset above by using `shap`
+   - Interpret the best model for each dataset mentioned above by using `shap`
    - Deploy the dashboard on the website

  ## Roles, responsibilities and timed milestones